Huegoxaga/notes/javascript/README.md

 [1, 2, 3].map(x => 2 * x); //return an array of element base on an array of data.
 [1, 2, 3].map((item, index, array) => 2 * x); //it can takes optional parameters, index(second), and the array itself(third)
-array.splice(2, 3); // delete 3 items starting at index 2.(have to call it independently and get the result after.) array.reverse() //reverse all elements array.sort() //sort the array array1.find(element => element > 10); //return the first element found, returns undefined if no match is found
+array.splice(2, 3); // delete 3 items starting at index 2.(have to call it independently and get the result after.) array.splice(3, 0, item) // insert an item at index 3
+array.reverse() //reverse all elements array.sort() //sort the array array1.find(element => element > 10); //return the first element found, returns undefined if no match is found